Office Professional - Technical Diploma

 A graduate of this program will have the potential for employment in the following areas:

-Office Professional: performs a variety of duties related to keyboarding, filing, word processing, telephoning, making appointments, recordkeeping, setting up meetings, handling customer relations, entering data, and handling incoming and outgoing mail.
+- Office Professional: performs a variety of duties related to customer service, scheduling appointments, word processing, record management, filing, and handling mail.

-Front Desk Coordinator: manages the company’s lobby area; greets and directs all visitors, including vendors, clients, job candidates and customers; ensures completion of paperwork, sign-in and security procedures; handles special administrative projects, as well as overflow work from department and executive assistants; depending on the size of the firm, also may answer incoming calls.
+- Front Desk Coordinator: manages the company’s lobby area, greets and directs all visitors, ensures completion of paperwork, sign-in and security procedures, handles special administrative projects, and manages incoming calls.

 Study Abroad Opportunities